MetaphorData/connectors/metaphor/snowflake/lineage/README.md

 # (Optional) Whether to enable finding table lineage information from access history and query history, default True.
 enable_lineage_from_history: bool = True

-# (Optional) Whether to include self-referencing loops in lineage, default True
+# (Optional) Whether to include self-referencing loops in lineage, default False (exclude self loop)
 include_self_lineage: <boolean>

 # (Optional) Number of days to include in the usage analysis.
 Default to 7.